jessicarush/react-notes/jsx.md

 { msgs.map(m => <li key={m.id}>{m.text}</li>) }
 ```

-Note that this seems to happen as a result of using `map()`.
+Note that this will always be recommended when using `map()` to generate jsx DOM elements.
 In the following example I received the same warning:

 ```javascript
 <div className="Pokedex">